juroc95/chat-messaging-app/README.md

 ## Description

-- Developed and implemented a highly functional chat application using JavaScript, Node.js, React, and Stream, following JavaScript Mastery Tutorial on YouTube
+- Developed and built a highly functional chat application using JavaScript, Node.js, React, and Stream, following JavaScript Mastery Tutorial on YouTube
 - This chat application includes advanced features such as direct and group chats, emojis & reactions, built-in gif support, message editing & deletion, and specialized commands

 ## User Interface